 jPDFViewer Developer Guide

-jPDFViewer is a Java bean that can be embedded in Java applications and applets to deliver PDF content to your users without the need to install any third party programs or drivers. jPDFViewer integrates seamlessly into your application or applet and delivers the most features, performance and reliability of any Java PDF viewer.
+jPDFViewer is a Java bean that can be embedded in Java applications to deliver PDF content to your users without the need to install any third party programs or drivers. jPDFViewer integrates seamlessly into your application and delivers the most features, performance and reliability of any Java PDF viewer.

 By using jPDFViewer to display your documents, your application has greater control over your PDF content.
 For instance, the PDF content can be created runtime and can be delivered directly to the viewer through a URL or an input stream without using any temporary files on the local computer.
 This can be useful when you need to prevent your users from being able to make copies of the files.
 Additionally, jPDFViewer gives you greater control over the navigation toolbar and its functions, such as printing.